slager/ebirdfiltercompare/README.md

 #install.packages('dplyr')
 #install.packages('rvest')
 ```

+If this didn't work, you can also try going to Tools -> Install Packages in RStudio, and try to install the above 4 packages that way.

 ### 2e.
 Re-add the "#" symbols to the above 4 lines

 Do this once the packages have been installed.
 This disables those lines of code so that you won't accidentally re-install the packages later.

 ## 3. Check filter names and choose filter order